abdolence/firestore-rs/README.md

 The low level "support" traits were made crate private in v0.52.0.
 If you used them, see the [migration guide](MIGRATION.md) for the fluent replacement of every removed method.

-Some operations have no fluent equivalent yet and remain public in their own right.
-They are supported API, not leftovers:
+Alongside it, the library provides core functionality that is public API in its own right:

 - Batch writes: `db.create_simple_batch_writer()`, `db.create_streaming_batch_writer()`
 - Transactions: `db.begin_transaction()`, `db.run_transaction()`, and the